-Answer (Instructor): The shared data space model is like a distributed database.
-It does not have to be centralized and can be done in a distributed manner.
-2.1.5 Resource-Oriented Architecture (ROA) A resource-oriented architecture exposes resources for clients to interact with.
+2.1.5 Resource-Oriented Architecture (ROA)

+A resource-oriented architecture exposes resources for clients to interact with.
 Resources have names and related operations.
 Representational State Transfer (REST) is a common implementation of this architecture.
 It has a standard naming scheme in which all services offer the same interface (GET/PUT/POST/DELETE).
 No client state is kept, which means each request is logically decoupled.
-Since users often interact with the resources of a web service, exposing application as resources make it easy to implement descriptive APIs.
-For example, if you want to query/create/delete/update an object in the Amazon Object Storage Service S3, you just need to send GET/PUT/DELETE/POST requests to https://{{BUCKET\NAME}}.s3.aws.com/{{OBJECT\NAME}}.
-Question (Student): REST services are stateless because all the information is in the URL.
-What about authentication?
-Would you maintain states for that?
-Answer (Instructor): It all depends on how you design the web service.
-Once authenticated, it can provide a token.
-You can do authentication in a stateless manner.
-Question (Student): Wouldn't there still be a state sometimes?
+Since users often interact with the resources of a web service, exposing applications as resources makes it easy to implement descriptive APIs.
+For example, if you want to query/create/delete/update an object in the Amazon Object Storage Service S3, you just need to send GET/PUT/DELETE/POST requests to https://{{BUCKET_NAME}}.s3.aws.com/{{OBJECT_NAME}}.

+Question (Student): Is it secure to use HTTP for RoA?
+Answer (Instructor): You can use HTTPs to secure the communication which is built over HTTP.